Blog

 B-E K-I-N-D

 One of our traditions at Chicago Friends School is that each classroom makes its own class rules at the beginning of the year.
 This practice starts with students stating goals for their year, and then discussing what kind of learning and classroom environment they need to reach these goals.
-After our middle school classroom devised their rules, two of them noticed that if they arranged the rules in a particular order, they could spell out the words “Be Kind” with the first letter of each rule.
+After our middle school classroom devised their rules in the fall of 2024, two of them noticed that if they arranged the rules in a particular order, they could spell out the words “Be Kind” with the first letter of each rule.
 The students rewrote their rules poster so that it did that.

 First, our tradition of having the students make classroom rules is deeply rooted in both Community and Equality.
 By asking students what kind of community they want to work in, we nest the rules in their relationships with each other and not authority.
 The rules are a community compact and mutual promise rather than an arbitrary set of expectations set by the adult in the classroom.